microsoft/fabric-launcher/README.md

 # fabric-launcher

 A Python library to automate deployment of Microsoft Fabric solutions from GitHub repositories into Fabric workspaces.
-Ideal for solution accelerators, demos, tutorials, and samples.
+Fabric-launcher is designed to run within Fabric notebooks.
+It is ideal for simple, automated deployment for solution accelerators, demos, tutorials, and samples.

 **fabric-launcher** is a wrapper around [fabric-cicd](https://github.com/microsoft/fabriccicd) and supports all Fabric item types that fabric-cicd supports.